kousar1234/Lovable-Clone/README.md

 <img src="https://cdn.sanity.io/images/0ww2tgdo/production/06f36297ad99b0f4f963aa9c57468c4a4cd3c780-2560x1405.png?w=2000&fit=max&auto=format" alt="Project Banner" />

-# 💖 Lovable Clone
+# 💖 Qbpo

-Lovable Clone is your AI-powered sidekick 🤖✨ — built for speed 🚀, style 🎨, and total creativity 💡.
+Qbpo is your AI-powered sidekick 🤖✨ — built for speed 🚀, style 🎨, and total creativity 💡.
 Whether you’re shipping your next big project, experimenting with wild ideas, or just vibing with some clean code, this stack’s got you.
 Powered by **Next.js 15** + **React 19** with a fresh **AI-first toolchain**, it’s here to make dev life way smoother and more fun 😎.
-From auto-generating components to real-time previews and cloud sandboxes, Lovable Clone keeps you in the flow, no matter how chaotic your brain dump is.
+From auto-generating components to real-time previews and cloud sandboxes, Qbpo keeps you in the flow, no matter how chaotic your brain dump is.

 ---